vardhaman-datascience/SPARKIFY_POSTGRES_ETL/README.md

 ## Project Template

-In addition to the data files, the project includes six files:
+In addition to the data files, the project includes five files:

 #### test.ipynb
 displays the first few rows of each table to let you check your database.